AgentMail vs Mails.ai — comparing programmatic agent inboxes

 If AgentMail already has 500+ customers and funding, why pick the smaller player?

 Two structural reasons.
 First, the typed-reply-event + injection-scan layer is real defense for any agent reading inbound mail; AgentMail does not ship native scanning today.
-Second, behavioral pool routing makes spam structurally uneconomic on our infrastructure — that lets us run premium deliverability without the moderation drama of single-pool platforms.
+Second, per-agent reputation with suppression-at-send and complaint auto-suspend gives us premium deliverability without the moderation drama of single-pool platforms.
 The funding-and-customers gap is real and we close it post-launch; the architectural deepening is what we ship now and incumbents cannot retrofit cheaply.

-Postmark and SES separate by account boundary — you create a separate account for transactional vs marketing and they get different IPs.
+Postmark and SES separate by account boundary — you create a separate account for each sending profile and they get different IPs.
 The customer maintains the separation.
-Behavioral pool routing separates by behavior within the infrastructure — the classifier maintains the separation.
+We score reputation per agent and run suppression at send time inside the infrastructure — the system maintains the protection, not you.
 Both work; ours requires no configuration and adapts as your agent's behavior changes.
 AgentMail does not separate at all today.

 What if I am already on AgentMail — is migration painful?